Electric polarization and magnetization in metals: Conclusion

 \section{Conclusion}

 In this work we have considered how polarization and magnetization fields can be defined for metallic systems.
-In contrast to the approach of the ``modern theories of polarization and magnetization'', we based our approach on a previously developed strategy \cite{Mahon2019} for defining microscopic polarization and magnetization fields, the macroscopic analogues of which are defined by spatial averaging.
-Exponentially localized Wannier functions (ELWFs) play a central role in how the electronic contributions to such quantities are defined.
-In a trivial insulator the macroscopic charge and current densities, $\varrho$ and $\boldsymbol{J}$, can be obtained from the macroscopic polarization $\boldsymbol{P}$ and magnetization $\boldsymbol{M}$ fields alone; for a metal there will also be contributions from the macroscopic free charge and free current densities, $\varrho_{F}$ and $\boldsymbol{J}_{F}$.
+In contrast to the approach of the ``modern theories of polarization and magnetization,'' we employ a previously developed strategy \cite{Mahon2019} for defining microscopic polarization and magnetization fields in general crystalline solids, the macroscopic analogues of which are defined by spatial averaging.
+Exponentially localized Wannier functions play a central role in how the electronic components of such quantities are defined.
+In a trivial insulator the macroscopic charge and current densities can be obtained from the macroscopic polarization and magnetization fields alone, both for the ground state and in linear response, while for a metal one would naturally expect contributions from the macroscopic free charge and free current densities, and we have identified them here.

-We here implement this formalism for a \textit{p}-doped semiconductor, for which we assume the Hilbert bundle over the Brillouin zone torus associated with any set of isolated energy bands is globally trivial.
-With this, and because we assume the existence of a band gap above the Fermi energy, contact with expressions for a trivial insulator can readily be reached as a limiting case of the more general expressions that we derive.
-Indeed, in this work we derive expressions for $\boldsymbol{P}^{(0)}$ and $\boldsymbol{M}^{(0)}$ considering the crystal to initially occupy its zero temperature metallic ground state prior to any perturbation being applied, and in the limit of vanishing doping these expressions reduced to those of the ``modern theories''.
-While in that limit the expressions for $\boldsymbol{P}^{(0)}$ is unique modulo a ``quantum of ambiguity'' and $\boldsymbol{M}^{(0)}$ is gauge-invariant in the sense that it is independent of how the ELWFs are constructed, this is not so for a metal.
-Nonetheless the polarization exhibits the sensible characteristic that upon shifting the origin of all ELWFs by a constant Bravais lattice vector the polarization is altered in the expected way; the magnetization is unaffected by such a shift, and both quantities are unchanged by a shift of the zero-point energy.
+We implemented this approach for a simple instance of a metal, a $p$-doped semiconductor, initially occupying its $T=0$ ground state, and we assume that the Hilbert bundle over the first Brillouin zone associated with any set of isolated energy bands is globally trivial.
+With this, and because we assume the existence of a band gap above the Fermi energy, contact with expressions for a trivial insulator can readily be reached as a limiting case of the more general expressions we obtain.
+Indeed, in Sec.~\ref{Section:GroundState} we employ the general definitions in this setting to obtain expressions for $\boldsymbol{P}^{(0)}$ and $\boldsymbol{M}^{(0)}$, and in the limit of vanishing doping our expressions reduced to those of the ``modern theories.''
+While in that limit $\boldsymbol{P}^{(0)}$ is unique modulo a ``quantum of ambiguity'' and $\boldsymbol{M}^{(0)}$ is gauge-invariant, this is not so for a metal.
+Nonetheless, $\boldsymbol{P}^{(0)}$ exhibits the expected property that under translation of the origin of all ELWFs by a Bravais lattice vector $\boldsymbol{R}$, $\boldsymbol{P}^{(0)}$ is changed by an additive constant proportional to $\boldsymbol{R}$; $\boldsymbol{M}^{(0)}$ is unaffected by such a translation, and both quantities are unchanged by a shift of the energy zero.